 Whilst vibration levels at the Category A criterion of 2mm/s PPV can generally be tolerated if activity occurs intermittently and with prior notice, communication and consultation will be the key management measure to avoid annoyance and concern.
 Where vibration levels are predicted to exceed the Category B criteria, and where the construction methodology cannot be changed to reduce vibration levels, building conditions surveys are recommended.

-Overall, construction noise and vibration can be controlled for all NoRs (NoRs 1, 2A, 2B and 2C) to reasonable levels with the implementation of appropriate mitigation and management measures.
+Overall, construction noise and vibration can be controlled to reasonable levels with the implementation of appropriate mitigation and management measures.

 Appendix 1.
 Noise Monitoring Results